reiryuki/Dolby-Atmos-ZTE-A2019-Pro-Magisk-Module/README.md

 - 64 bit
 - Magisk installed
 - Pass this [Signature Test App](https://t.me/audioryukimods/24)
 - If doesn't pass, by using APKTool PC, resign daxService.apk using your device framework platform keys.
+Or, use RC1 instead, it is same.

 ## Installation Guide
 - Remove another Dolby module